F4ngb0n3/CakeSMP/README.md

 # CakeSMP
 *The official documentation for the CakeSMP Minecraft Plugin*

-**CakeSMP** was developed with one thing in mind; MINIMAL plugins and still have a complete, functioning SMP server that covers all of your online Minecraft needs.
+**CakeSMP** was developed with one thing in mind; MINIMAL plugins and still have a complete, functioning SMP server that covers all of your online Minecraft needs, while delivering an immersive, engaging and fun online server experience.
+Many of the features you will see are attributed to a **Role-Play** feel and layout.
+Obviously, run your server your way, but **CakeSMP** is really just a gateway into what your server could become!

 With a myriad of features ranging from a Bank all the way to a Random Teleporter, **CakeSMP** has taken some of the best plugins and packaged them into one utlimate file for your server.
 ####